mmetcalf14/qml-cutensornet/README.md

 Base.sind(60)
  ```

-Finally, to install *KernelPkg.jl*, move the contents of the folder `KernelPkg` in this repository to `~/.julia/dev/KernelPkg`.
+Finally, to install *KernelPkg.jl*, copy the contents of the folder `KernelPkg` in this repository to `~/.julia/dev/KernelPkg`.
 Then, open the Julia REPL and press `]` to enter the package manager.
 Locally install the package by typing:
 `dev ~/.julia/dev/KernelPkg`.